 The Committee regularly reviews and, when necessary or advisable, updates the Peer Group to make sure it consists of companies that directly compete with us for talented team members and shareholder investment, and it otherwise represents a meaningful group of peers.
 In evaluating the Peer Group companies, the Committee looks for companies in the Diversified Industrials sector with characteristics and business strategies similar to ours.
-Except for Ingersoll Rand plc, which is now Trane Technologies plc after completing its Reverse Morris Trust transaction in March 2020, the Peer Group companies for fiscal year 2020 remained the same as fiscal year 2019 and consisted of the following companies:
+For fiscal year 2021, the Committee removed SPX Flow, Inc. from the Peer Group, replacing it with Ingersoll Rand Inc. as a more appropriate comparator.
+Except for those changes, the Peer Group companies for fiscal year 2021 remained the same as fiscal year 2020 and consisted of the following companies: